wazuh/wazuh-documentation/source/installing_ossec_api.rst

 Installing
 --------------------

-API Folders
+Install API
 ^^^^^^^^^^^^^^^^^^^

-To get the API working we need OSSEC HIDS forked by Wazuh, download and install it, you can follow the installation guide at `OSSEC Wazuh installation  <http://documentation.wazuh.com/en/latest/installing_ossec_wazuh.html>`_
+.. warning:: To get the API working we need OSSEC HIDS forked by Wazuh, download and install it, you can follow the installation guide at `OSSEC Wazuh installation  <http://documentation.wazuh.com/en/latest/installing_ossec_wazuh.html>`_

+Now we can continue installing OSSEC API, you will find the folders we need at Wazuh repository at *ossec-hids/extensions/api*.

 Just in case you forgot it, mount dev folder to OSSEC location ::